Diptiiverma/Cat_Breeds_detection_using_YOLOv8/README.md

 The goal of this project is to build an accurate computer vision model that can:

-- Detect cats in images
+- Detect cats in images and videos
 - Classify cat breeds
-- Handle multiple cats in one image
 - Perform real-time predictions
 - Provide bounding box detection with labels